regresado/regreso/README.md

 ## 👋 Introduction

-Regreso is an open source application that allows you to create, sync, manage, and find "destinations" (bookmarked links, files, and resources) you wish to "return" to later.
+Regreso is an open source tools which allows you to create, find, and manage bookmarked links, files, and resources you wish to "return" to later.

-Destinations may be added to "maps", which enable graphing and visualizing relationships using tags, and eventually "journies" (saved sessions), and "trunks" which will allow one to separate maps by subject, topic, or project.
+These destinations may be organized into "maps", enabling graphing and visualization of relationships, "tags", project or topic-centered "trunk" workspaces, and eventually session "journies".

+**🤔 Philosophy:**

+Regreso aims to create a new form of anti-productivity application which encourages the rejection of traditional notetaking, project management, and organization products.

-## 📌 Quick Links
+## 💥 Quick Links

 - [Website](https://regreso.netlify.app)
 - [Dashboard](https://regreso.netlify.app/dashboard)